List of primary destinations on the United Kingdom road network: Signage

 Primary destinations in Greater London, other than Heathrow Airport and London, will generally only be signed within the M25 motorway.

 List of primary destinations

 Great Britain

-The entries for England in this list were compiled from the 2010 list and 2011 amendments, while those for Scotland and Wales were compiled from the 1994 list.
+The entries for England in this list were compiled from the 2010 list and 2011 amendments.
+Those for Scotland are in accordance with the list published in 2024 by Transport Scotland, while those for Wales were compiled from the 1994 list.

 Northern Ireland

 Primary destinations in Northern Ireland are published separately from those in Great Britain.
 The current list is: